Road surface marking: Negative impacts to road surface

 Non-mechanical markers are found to contribute to the deterioration of asphalt concrete road surface courses.
 The paint and tape markers can cause the road surface to crack, and in more severe cases, the markers contribute to road surface raveling (a process in which the aggregate particles are dislodged from the road surface, causing the surface texture to become deeply pitted and very rough) or potholes.

 This type of surface damage can be found exclusively underneath the pavement markings such as lane markings and turn-lane arrows.
 There is no definitive explanation of the relationship between pavement markings and surface deterioration, but there are several hypotheses.
 One is that water vapor may have been trapped underneath the road surface markings, causing the de-bonding of asphalt binder from the aggregate materials.
 Another hypothesis is that the reflectivity of the markings may create differences in solar heating and thermal expansion strains between the areas with and without markings.
 Small flaws caused by differential strains may be combined into longitudinal cracks along the markings.
 There are certain surface treatments that can make the road surface less susceptible to this type of distresses, such as slurry seals and stone mastic asphalt.

-Marker removal
+Marking removal

-There are several methods of maker removal:
+There are several methods of marker removal: